 Methods

-A main task in the analysis of the count data from RNA-seq is the detection of differentially expressed genes.
+A main task in the analysis of the count data from RNA-seq is the detection of differentially expressed genes among B cells versus T cells and mutant type vs. wild type.
 We had 26 samples with different genotypes and cell types.
-We plotted MA-plot o show the log2 fold changes attributable to the difference (differences between mutant versus wild-type (reference) within B cells; difference between T cells versus B cells (reference) ) over the mean of normalized counts.
+(Exploratory analyses include visualizing the sample difference by principal components).
+Linear regression models are performed to compare the counts of genes between different samples using DESeq2, accounting for depth.We plotted MA-plot to show the log2 fold changes attributable to the difference (differences between mutant versus wild-type (reference) within B cells; difference between T cells versus B cells (reference) ) over the mean of normalized counts.
+In addition, we also performed surrogate variable analysis(SVA) to account for potential confounders, such as batch effects.

 Results